What to Expect

 The route will not be disclosed prior to the ride.

 Eventually we come to the end.
 What happens then is… undecided.
-In the past, the ride coincided with the Pedalpalooza Kickoff Dance Party, but there will be no start site after party this year.
 At the end, it is most likely a lot of people will hang out naked for a while, congratulating each other and telling stories.
 There will likely be dancing with portable sound systems.

 Before you head off, be sure you are not leaving any trash!

 Do not ride drunk.
 The police can arrest you for that too, and even if they don’t it’s just a stupid thing to do.

 Ride at your own risk and watch where you’re going.
 Many riders won’t be used to riding in a large group.
 If you then add onlookers jumping into the street to high-five us, and railroad tracks, and (let’s face it) some drunk cyclists, this can be a dangerous ride.
 There are vast opportunities for doing stupid things.
 Be careful.
 Be sober.

 “Nudity – it isn’t just for sex anymore.”

 If you think you’re going to an orgy, then you’re going to be very very disappointed.